yugabyte/yugabyte-db/docs/content/latest/cdc/change-data-capture.md

 ### Debezium connector for YugabyteDB

-The Debezium connector for YugabyteDB pulls the data from YugabyteDB and published them to Kafka.
+The Debezium connector for YugabyteDB pulls the data from YugabyteDB and publishes them to Kafka.
 The below illustration explains the pipeline:

 ![CDC Pipeline with Debezium and Kafka](../../../static/images/architecture/cdc-2dc/cdc-pipeline.png)